The BAHTTEXT function in Google Sheets allows you to convert a given number into Thai language text, where “th” is the language code for the output.

 =GOOGLETRANSLATE(C2,"th","en")

-in cell D2 and drag it down.
-The “th” and “en” are the language codes for Thai and English, respectively.
+Here, “th” and “en” represent the language codes for Thai and English, respectively.

-See the highlighted texts.
-If all were perfect, I planned to use REGEXREPLACE or SUBSTITUTE to replace “Baht” and “Satan” with “Dollar” and “Cents,” respectively.
+Had the translations been consistently accurate, I planned to use REGEXREPLACE or SUBSTITUTE to replace “Baht” and “Satang” with “Dollars” and “Cents,” respectively.
+Given the initial inconsistencies, I decided against it.